Fabian-Leal/DK_Batch_Shapley/README.md

 This repository contains the code and data associated with the paper "[Interpreting Deepkriging for Spatial Interpolation in Geostatistics](https://www.sciencedirect.com/science/article/pii/S0098300424003169)".

-The paper produces an interpretation method for Deepkriging—a deep learning model tailored for geostatistical interpolation problems.
+The paper produces an interpretation method for Deepkriging, a deep learning model tailored for geostatistical interpolation problems.
 The study demonstrates the feasibility of interpreting Deepkriging results using an adaptation of a well established feature attribution method, addressing key challenges of deep neural networks in capturing spatial dependencies and model interpretability.

 ## Repository Structure